cedricwalter/spring-batch-sample/readme.md

-Hellow world running in spring batch
+# Hello world running in spring batch

 This repository exist to show how to integrate spring-batch into your application without too much issues.
 **It was a battle to make this work**, I hope to help some of you by publishing a working example.